Designed for Digital

 In the digital economy, rapid pace of change in technology capabilities and customer desires means that business strategy must be fluid.
 As a result, business design has become a critical management responsibility.
 Effective business design enables a company to quickly pivot in response to new competitive threats and opportunities.
 Most leaders today, however, rely on organizational structure to implement strategy, unaware that structure inhibits, rather than enables, agility.
 In companies that are designed for digital, people, processes, data, and technology are synchronized to identify and deliver innovative customer solutions—and redefine strategy.
 Digital design, not strategy, is what separates winners from losers in the digital economy.

-Designed for Digital offers practical advice on digital transformation, with examples that include Amazon, BNY Mellon, DBS Bank, LEGO, Philips, Schneider Electric, USAA, and many other global organizations.
-Drawing on 5 years of research and in-depth case studies, the book is an essential guide for companies that want to disrupt rather than be disrupted in the new digital landscape.
+Designed for Digital includes case studies from Amazon, BNY Mellon, DBS Bank, LEGO, Philips, Schneider Electric, USAA, and many other global organizations.
+Drawing on 5 years of research, the book is an essential guide for companies that want to disrupt rather than be disrupted in the new digital landscape.

 Series Foreword